csr632/react-svs/README.md

 - Most React App need to share state between components.
 Passing state through props([Prop Drilling](https://hackernoon.com/lessons-learned-common-react-code-smells-and-how-to-avoid-them-f253eb9696a4#e988)) dosen't scale well.
   ![Prop Drilling](./doc/prop_drilling.png)
   React 16.3.0 introduce new a Context API that allow a component to 'broadcast' data to it's component subtree.
-  > React-Svs is implemented with [React Context API](https://reactjs.org/docs/context.html).
+  > react-svs is implemented with [React Context API](https://reactjs.org/docs/context.html).
 That's why **every shared state is scoped within a React component subtree**.
 - Redux introduces many constraints and complexity into a project.
 This is a trade-off to make code behaviour clear in large projects.
 But for middle-size and fast-iterate projects, this may be unnecessary.
 Read [You Might Not Need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367).
 - Most state management tools don't utilize type info.
 The binding between **update call** and **update implementation** is determined during **runtime**.
 For example, when you emit the **update call**:`store.dispatch({ type: 'INCREMENT' })`, although you can easily know it will execute the `INCREMENT` part of the reducer(**update implementation**), IDE(typescript language server) can't learn about this without actually **executing** the code, because the update call and the update implementation is connected by a string(runtime value).
 So Typescript can't provide you with code completion and type-checking for the payload of `INCREMENT` action.

 ## Concepts

-React-Svs is implemented with [React Context API](https://reactjs.org/docs/context.html).
+react-svs is implemented with [React Context API](https://reactjs.org/docs/context.html).
 That's why **every shared state is scoped within a React component subtree**.

 ### State provider